MiaoDX/hand_in_homework/English/slides.md

 * who can cheer you up when you're upset
 * who can always chat to you or keep silent as you wish
 * who remember each and every stuff you need to keep in mind
-* who take care of your health like a outstanding doctor or expert coach in gym
+* who take care of your health like an outstanding doctor or expert coach in gym
 * who make you breakfast, lunch, and supper like a chief cook of restaurant in "Le Guide Michelin"
 * who looks exactly like the one you want to marry in dream but have no chance in reality
 * who can also kid around if you want that